AhmedMarwanDev/tic-tac-toe-js/README.md

-# Tic Tac Toe
+# Tic-Tac-Toe

-A clean and interactive Tic-Tac-Toe game built with **HTML, CSS, and Vanilla Javascript**.
+A clean and interactive Tic-Tac-Toe game built with **HTML, CSS, and Vanilla JavaScript**.
 Designed with clear game logic, smooth UI feedback, and a simple scoreboard for multiple rounds.

 ## Features